ibm-cloud-docs/databases-for-elasticsearch/howto-es-migrate-tutorial.md

 This tutorial uses snapshot and restore, {{site.data.keyword.cos_full_notm}} and two instances of {{site.data.keyword.databases-for-elasticsearch}}.
 However, this process is applicable to any S3-compatible object storage solution and any deployment of Elasticsearch.

 We've simplified the process by using [Terraform](https://www.terraform.io/){: external} and shell scripts.
 Simply follow the procedure outlined on this page, plugging in the necessary variables as you go.

+If you are using the snapshot and restore process to upgrade from Elasticsearch 7.9/7.10 to version 7.17, you must change your plan from Standard to Enterprise.
+Change your plan by clicking *Restore* on the Provisioning page on the backup you want to restore, then select 7.17 from the dropdown menu.
+{: important}

 ## Getting Productive
 {: #esmigration-get-productive}